AI Image Symmetric Pose Broken: Mirror-Fix Workflow

-You asked for a symmetric pose — arms outstretched evenly, frontal yoga pose, hands clasped in prayer — and the model returned an asymmetric mess.
-One shoulder is higher, one eye drifted off-center, hands sit at different vertical heights.
-Diffusion models do not have a hard symmetry prior; symmetry is something they have to learn from training data, and the variance is high.
-The fix is not “ask for symmetry harder.”
-It is to constrain the pose with ControlNet, mask the broken half, or composite a mirrored copy.
+You asked for a symmetric pose — arms outstretched evenly, a frontal yoga stance, hands clasped in prayer — and the model returned a lopsided mess.
+One shoulder sits higher, one eye drifted off-center, the hands land at different vertical heights.
+Diffusion models have no architectural symmetry prior; symmetry is something they have to approximate from training data, and the variance is high.
+The reliable fix is not “ask for symmetry harder.”
+It is to constrain the pose with a ControlNet OpenPose skeleton, inpaint the broken half, or — for must-be-symmetric work — composite a mirrored copy.

 Common causes